Art is a form of communication. It can mean a million things to a million different people, but it speaks to everyone.

 When asked what inspired him to invest so fully and readily, he responded thoughtfully, “It was to do something kind.
 Our lives are constantly being rushed and we are constantly looking forward to the next thing.
 We as a society need to slow down and just do something kind.”

-Although it is still in its first year, OMA has been a success so far!
-Each week, unique art is created and friendships are formed.
+Although it is still in its first year, OMA has been a success.
+Each session, unique art is created and friendships are formed.
 “I enjoy coming to Art every week” shared one of the participants.